sowmitra-das-sumit/sowmitra-das-sumit.github.io/research.md

 ## Research

 My research interests (right now) are broadly in all aspects of Quantum Information Theory and Quantum Computation.
-Currently, I am interested in techniques that can bridge the gap between the Noisy Intermediate-Scale Quantum (NISQ) era and the Fault Tolerance era.
+Currently, I am interested in techniques that can bridge the gap between the Noisy Intermediate-Scale Quantum (NISQ) era and the Fault Tolerance era of Quantum Computing.
 This includes Quantum Error Correction (QEC), Quantum Error Mitigation (QEM) and ways to combine aspects of both.
-I am also interested in Hybrid Quantum-Classical Computation, i.e, developing techniques to make use of small scale quantum computers as helpers to classical computers, and explore what computational advantages we can gain in this regime.
+I am also interested in Hybrid Quantum-Classical Computation, particularly, developing techniques to make use of small scale quantum computers as helpers to classical computers, and explore what computational advantages we can gain in this regime.
+I am also interested in developing high-level programming primitives that can aide and accelerate the development of next-generation Quantum Algorithms.

 Apart from these practical interests, I also have some highly theoretical ones.
 Particularly...
 I am interested in exploring the foundations of Thermodynamics.
 I have also dabbled in Machine Learning, Deep Learning and Neural Networks in the past (with publications in CVPR and IEEE Transactions).

+I am currently running an ad-hoc research group at BRACU, titled **Qu**antum **I**nformation **R**esearch **C**ollaboration (QuIRC).
+Some areas that we are working on - Quantum Error Correction, Learning-based Quantu Error Mitigation, Shadow Tomography, Quantum Channel Discrimination, Quantum Neural Networks.

 <br>